 - the source and quantity of each input of feed, and the destination and quantity for each output of feed

-- follow national guides of good practice and other legislation regarding:
+- follow national guides of good practice and legislation regarding:

 - controlling contamination of, for example, mycotoxins and heavy metals